How to choose the best car insurance is the question. You must confront that crucial query head on in pursuit of your own best interest.

 - Specify customized or additional coverages if you feel you need it

-This post is by no means intended to represent the be-all and end-all of classic-car insurance discourse.
-You should consult insurance professionals and/or a legal professionals to inform you of the full scope of details and repercussions involving the complicated intricacies of Agreed Value insurance.
+This post on how to choose the best car insurance is by no means intended to represent the be-all and end-all of classic-car insurance discourse.
+You should consult insurance professionals and/or a legal professionals who can inform you of the full scope of details and repercussions involving the complicated intricacies of Agreed Value insurance.

-Consequently, my foregoing discussion with you is intended solely and exclusively as a primer on Agreed Value insurance to enlighten you and guide you on the basics, thus steering you in the right direction in what your future due-diligence research should entail.
+Consequently, my foregoing discussion with you is intended solely and exclusively as a primer on Agreed Value insurance to enlighten you and guide you on the basics, thus steering you in the right direction in what your future due diligence and research should entail.

 Well, I hope I have indeed enlightened you much more than confused you with the dull, dry, comatose-inducing ins and outs of classic-car insurance.
 Somebody had to do it. . . !
-Happy hunting for that ideal Agreed Value policy that will most optimally cover your automotive pride and joy.
+Happy hunting for that ideal Agreed Value policy that will most optimally cover your automotive pride and joy — now that you know how to choose the best car insurance.

 Let us know your impressions, your experiences in getting your own insurance coverage and perhaps any experiences — very satisfying or horrendous — in settling claims on your Agreed Value policy.